fractalic-ai/fractalic/docs-temp/core-concepts.md

 - First, collecting any blocks you specified (like `blocks: research/*`)
 - Then, adding your prompt text at the end
 - Finally, if you didn't specify any blocks, it might automatically include content from earlier in the document (you can turn this off if needed)

+> **Note:** Specifying `blocks:` disables automatic context inclusion.
+> When you explicitly list blocks in an operation, Fractalic will *only* use those blocks as context for the AI or tool.
+Earlier content in your document will not be included automatically.
+This gives you precise control, but means you must select all relevant information yourself.

 **Step 3: Executing the Operation**
 Fractalic runs the operation—sending text to an AI model, executing a shell command, importing a file, or running another workflow.